Here Comes the Unified Patent Court and Unitary Patent

 Summary

-With the new court and new patent both arriving in a matter of months, it is now time for everyone to start preparing for this new system in earnest.
 The UP may offer help in the form of reduced costs to obtain wide geographical protection, something that might be particularly useful for early-stage biotech and pharma companies with products that are in the early stages of development.
 This advantage comes with the further benefit of central enforcement, but at the risk of central revocation at the UPC.
 Patentees who do not want existing granted EPO patents to fall under the jurisdiction of the UPC should get ready to opt them out before the new court gets up and running.
 Further updates and information on the development of the UPC system are available here.

 David Holland, European and UK Patent Attorney and Partner at Carpmaels & Ransford